 Under special circumstances such as illness, family hardship, or military service, a student may request a leave of absence.
 Leaves of absence will be granted for one semester or longer as circumstances warrant.
 Requests for a leave of absence should be submitted in writing to the department chair or director.
-The chair or director will then forward his or her recommendation to the Graduate Studies Office.
-The Office will notify the student and chair or director of the decision.
+The chair will then forward his or her recommendation to the dean of the Graduate School.
+The dean of the Graduate School will notify the student and chair or director of the decision.
 Normally, requests should be submitted at least one semester before the leave of absence.